Segmentation Video Series: Episode 09

 Segmentation: Episode 09 Transcript

 Hello, and welcome to our segment today, which is on persona and persona development.
 My name is Clay Dethloff.
-I’m the Senior Vice President of Insights and Innovation for the Qualitative group here at Decision Analyst.
+I’m the Senior Vice President of the Qualitative Research Group here at Decision Analyst.
 Again, today we’re going to be talking about personas, and I think personas, in essence, is about bringing the segment’s to life.
 It is taking those segments that have been developed in the research and helping to make them actionable within the organization.

 A lot of times, I think what we’ve found is that segments and segmentations, when they’ve been done, they get put on a shelf, if you will.
 I was recently with a client, and about five or six years ago they had done a segmentation, and now we were in the process of doing a new segmentation.
 And as we were talking to them they said they knew that they’d had these segmentations done, they knew what the segment’s were called, but they didn’t know what to do with them.
 Matter of fact, he just kind of reached up on the shelf, pulled out a binder, and said, “Here’s the segmentation that we had done earlier.”
 They had not done any kind of a persona, they didn’t know who these people in those segments truly were, and I think that’s one of the key pieces that is needed when you move forward with a segmentation study.

 Personas really help to diffuse the learning throughout the organization.
 They give you something that you can put your hand around; something that you can really kind of grasp the meaning of.
 They also help to internalize these customer segments throughout the different organizations that are in a company or organization, whether it’s marketing, whether it is sales, whether it’s operations.
 These personas give everyone something common that they can talk about.